ui5-community/wdi5/docs/usage.md

 ```
 See the [documentation](https://webdriver.io/docs/configuration/) for more information on the webdriver configuration.

-4. Run the tests using the `wdio run wdio.conf.js` command.
+4. Make sure that UI5 app is running and Run the tests using the `wdio run wdio.conf.js` command.